About Frozen Shoulder

 The thawing stage is gradual, and motion steadily improves over a lengthy period of time.
 The thawing stage can last more than 2 years.
 Some patients do not recover at all.
 The stiffness and contractures will become permanent.

 The primary aim of frozen shoulder treatment is pain relief and physical therapy.
 The cornerstone of frozen shoulder management is to restore movement to the shoulder joint.
 Most patients find relief with these simple steps, although the entire treatment process can take several months or longer.
+Alternatively, there is also other frozen shoulder treatments in Singapore available.

 Exercise and Stretching